Alsfeld: Geography

-Neighboring communities
+Neighboring municipalities

 Alsfeld borders on the following towns, listed here clockwise starting in the north: Willingshausen, Schrecksbach, Ottrau (all Schwalm-Eder district), Breitenbach (Hersfeld-Rotenburg district) and Grebenau, Schwalmtal, Romrod, Kirtorf and Antrifttal (all Vogelsbergkreis).

 Boroughs

 In addition to Alsfeld (proper) the town includes the following boroughs: Altenburg, Angenrod, Berfa, Billertshausen, Eifa, Elbenrod, Eudorf, Fischbach, Hattendorf, Heidelbach, Leusel, Liederbach, Lingelbach, Münch-Leusel, Reibertenrod and Schwabenrod.

 History

 Alsfeld was first mentioned in an official document in 1069.
 Excavations in the Walpurgiskirche have discovered that a Romanesque church existed here already in the 9th and 10th centuries.
 It is therefore estimated that the town was founded in Carolingian times.
 Between 1180 and 1190 the Counts of Thuringia built a castle along the historic trading route of the Kurze Hessen.
 That location favored the development of Alsfeld and it was subsequently documented as a town as early as 1222.

 Since 1247 Alsfeld has been part of Hesse and in 1254 the town joined the Rheinischer Städtebund.
 Hermann II built himself a castle here in 1395 and for a time turned the town into his official residence.
 The city enjoyed rising prosperity due its favourable geographical location and the policies of the Landgrave of Hesse.
-Trades and handcrafts flourished and Alsfeld developed into a wealthy, industrious community on the “Street through the short Hesse”.
+Trades and handcrafts flourished and Alsfeld developed into a wealthy, industrious municipality on the “Street through the short Hesse”.
 Evidence of this is the church, monastery, towers, town hall and water supply system.
 Of great importance were the guilds, which gained influence over local government through the so-called “Korebrief” (constitution).
 From 1567 Alsfeld belonged to Hesse-Marburg and from 1604 on to Hesse-Darmstadt.